 I’ve heard mixed opinions regarding Google Instant, and one that I’ve heard often is that Google Instant is too responsive.
 It’s a little like having a conversation with someone where they keep interrupting and finishing your sentences for you.
 But, have other things changed in how Google ranks and displays results?

 The bandwidth involved in presenting instant search results has been addressed by doing things like only showing “10” results per page.
 If you have your Google search preferences set at 100 results, and you perform a Google Instant search, you only see 10 results (plus ads, and some inserted universal results).
-If you turn Google Instant off, you can reset your search preferences to 100 results, and actually see 100 results.
+If you turn Google Instant off, you can reset your search preferences to 100 results, and see 100 results.

 A bigger difference seems to involve how Google may infer a local intent regarding some queries.
-If the Google Instant results are cached to save bandwidth, then it’s possible that we may not be seeing some of the same kind of results that we were seeing before because of those cached pages.
+If the Google Instant results are cached to save bandwidth, then We may not be seeing some of the same kind of results that we were seeing before because of those cached pages.

 In recent years, if you searched for “pizza” from the home page of Google, chances were good that you might see one box or a seven box result with a map showing local pizza places.
 If you searched for something like “Toy Store” or “car Dealers” or “Plumber,” you might see a similar local search result even though you didn’t include a zipcode or town name or other geographic information in your query.
 That seems to have been turned off with Google Instant.

 Now when I search for Pizza at Google, regardless of whether Google Instant is on or off, I see big brand pizza results, Wikipedia entry, news about pizza, and books about pizza.
 But I don’t see a map with local pizza places – Google no longer seems to infer that when I search for pizza without a geographic term in my query that I am looking for a place to eat lunch.